 DETERMINATION OF THE COMPOSITION AND CONTENT OF STEROLS AND TRITERPENE DIALCOHOLS BY CAPILLARY COLUMN GAS CHROMATOGRAPHY

 1. SCOPE

-The method describes a procedure for determining the individual and total sterols and triterpene dialcohols content of olive oils and olive pomace oils.
+The method () describes a procedure for determining the individual and total sterols and triterpene dialcohols content of olive oils and olive pomace oils as well as of blends of these two oils.

 2. PRINCIPLE